Óscar Romero: Investigations into the assassination

-A 2000 article by Tom Gibb, then a correspondent with The Guardian and later with the BBC, attributes the murder to a detective of the Salvadoran National Police named Óscar Pérez Linares, on orders of D'Aubuisson.
+A 2000 article by Tom Gibb, then a correspondent with The Guardian and later with the BBC, attributes the murder to a detective of the Salvadoran National Police named Óscar Pérez Linares, acting on the orders of D'Aubuisson.
 The article cites an anonymous former death squad member who claimed he had been assigned to guard a house in San Salvador used by a unit of three counter-guerrilla operatives directed by D'Aubuisson.
 The guard, whom Gibb identified as "Jorge," purported to have witnessed Linares fraternizing with the group, which was nicknamed the "Little Angels," and to have heard them praise Linares for the killing.
 The article furthermore attributes full knowledge of the assassination to the CIA as far back as 1983.
 The article reports that both Linares and the Little Angels commander, who Jorge identified as "El Negro Mario," were killed by a CIA-trained Salvadoran special police unit in 1986; the unit had been assigned to investigate the murders.
 In 1983, U.S. Lt.
-Col. Oliver North, aide to then-Vice President George H.W.
+Col. Oliver North, an aide to then-Vice President George H.W.
 Bush, is alleged to have personally requested the Salvadoran military to "remove" Linares and several others from their service.
-Three years later they were pursued and extrajudicially killed – Linares after being found in neighboring Guatemala.
-The article cites another source in the Salvadoran military as saying, "they knew far too much to live."
+Three years later they were pursued and extrajudicially killed – Linares after being found in neighbouring Guatemala.
+The article cites another source in the Salvadoran military as saying "they knew far too much to live".

 In a 2010 article for the Salvadoran online newspaper El Faro, Saravia was interviewed from a mountain hideout.
-He named D'Aubuisson as giving the assassination order to him over the phone, and said that he and his cohorts drove the assassin to the chapel and paid him 1,000 Salvadoran colóns after the event.
+He named D'Aubuisson as giving the assassination order to him over the phone, and said that he and his cohorts drove the assassin to the chapel and paid him 1,000 Salvadoran colónes after the event.

 In April 2017, however, in the wake of the overruling of a civil war amnesty law the previous year, a judge in El Salvador, Rigoberto Chicas, allowed the case against the escaped Saravia's alleged role in the murder of Romero to be reopened.
 On 23 October 2018, days after Romero's canonization, Judge Chicas issued a new arrest warrant for him, and Interpol and the National Police are charged with finding his hideout and apprehending him.
 As both D'Aubuisson and Linares had already died, they could not be prosecuted.